boncook.com

 1. Finish Eggs:

-1. Once dyed, dry eggs thoroughly with paper towels.
+1. Once dyed, allow eggs to dry naturally.
+When dried, pat eggs with a paper towel.

-2. Rub a small amount of neutral oil onto each egg and polish with a paper towel.
+2. Rub some neutral oil onto each egg and polish with a paper towel.

 3. Refrigerate until ready to use.